ibm-cloud-docs/cis/edge-functions-use-cases.md

 ## Aggregating multiple requests
 {: #aggregate-multiple-requests}

-Here, we make multiple requests to different API endpoints, aggregate the responses and send it back as a single response.
+This example makes multiple requests to different API endpoints, aggregates the responses, and sends it back as a single response.

 ```sh
 addEventListener('fetch', event => {